jimysancho/Computer-Vision-Calculator/Readme.md

 2. Our models work so the only thing we need to be worried about is to get data from the same distribution.

+3. The letter model works perfectly.
+It has a simple explanation: since we knew beforehand that the system of linear equations would be of 3 equations (3 not known variables), we do not need to train the neural network over the hole alphabet dataset, only in the letters that appear in our equations.
+If the sytem has 6 different letters, the neural network should be trained on those letters to improve efficiency and accuracy.